DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 ## Task T3: Add New Task

 **Scenario**:
-"You need to remember to 'Call supplier about delivery'.
+"You need to remember to 'Submit 2870 worksheet'.
 Add this as a new task."

 **Setup**:
-- Empty or partially filled task list
+- Partially filled task list with 3 tasks
 - Form visible at top of page

 **Success criteria**: